 He has published more than 165 peer-reviewed scientific articles, and he has been awarded numerous American Heart Association grants, an AHA-Flinn Young Investigator award and two three-year awards from the Arizona Disease Control Research Commission in the area of basic CPR research.
 He has also been awarded the Educator of the Year numerous times by both internal medicine residents and cardiology fellows.

 Michael G. Katze, PhD, HU '80

-He is an author of over 270 papers and reviews, over half of which are related to the use of high-throughput and computational methods.
-He has received the Milstein Award from the International Society of Interferon and Cytokine Research for his contributions to the interferon field and the prestigious Dozor Scholar Award by the Israeli Microbiology Society.
+He is an author of over 300 papers and reviews, the majority of which are related to the use of computational methods to study viral diseases.
+He has received the Milstein Award from the International Society of Interferon and Cytokine Research for his contributions to the interferon field, and the prestigious Dozor Scholar Award by the Israeli Microbiology Society.

 Angelo C. Lepore, PhD '05

 Dr. Lepore is an assistant professor in the Department of Neuroscience and Farber Institute for Neurosciences at the Sidney Kimmel Medical College at Thomas Jefferson University in Philadelphia.
 His research interests include traumatic spinal cord injury (SCI), amyotrophic lateral sclerosis (ALS), respiratory function and stem cell biology.
 His laboratory studies the role played by astrocyte dysfunction in the etiology of both SCI and ALS, and his work also focuses on developing therapies for these devastating diseases using strategies such as stem cell transplantation.